 One method for achieving this is by providing for the data to be signed by the correction provider and verified by the UE in accordance with the relevant functional standards.
 Once the data has left the correction provider, any changes to the data would invalidate the certificate.
 This in turn means that, irrespective of whether the 3GPP architecture is compliant to the functional safety standards, appropriate procedures can be implemented to sign and verify the network integrity assistance data with minimal impacts to the NG-RAN – i.e. the NG-RAN can still be leveraged as an efficient data link.
 Further investigation is required through the SI/WI to determine whether new data integrity IEs are needed for positioning integrity or whether existing data integrity IEs are sufficient (e.g. to carry a data signature from the corrections service provider to the UE).

-9.4.1.1.3 External Feared Event Detection
+9.4.1.1.3 Detection of External Feared Events

 The correction service provider systems can be used to detect the feared events which occur external to the correction networks and the UE equipment (e.g. GNSS feared events and atmospheric gradients).
 New assistance data can be defined in LPP to indicate these events to the UE via the NG-RAN, which in turn reduces overhead on the UE by offloading integrity monitoring to the network.
 It also enables the potential to achieve lower TIRs given the added monitoring and detection capabilities of the network.
 These methods are further described below.